fedeizzo/ParticleSwarmOptimization-OpenMPI/report/02-introduction.md

 Under the expression *particle perception*, we define how each particle communicate with each other.
 In practice, a particle needs to perceive the positions along with the associated performance measures of the *neighboring particles*.
 Thanks to this communication pattern, each particle remembers the position $z$ associated to the best performance of all the particles within the neighborhood, as well as its own position where it obtained the best performance so far $y$.

-There are different structures of neighborhood which can be considered, and they usually depend on the type of optimization problem one has to face.
+There are different structures of neighborhood which can be considered (figure {@fig:pso-topologies}), and they usually depend on the type of optimization problem one has to face.

 The most relevant types of neighborhood are: